 Richard, whose father died when he was young, is an enterprising young man, who is willing to work hard.
 Despite his much younger friend, Tommy's reservations about strange Mr. Vogel, Richard goes to work for Vogel helping him harvest peaches on his farm.

 From there he finds work helping the town baker, Mr. Black make his deliveries.
 Richard soon befriends the Black family with his hard work and willingness to help.
 It turns out that Mr. Black is a veteran of the First World War.
 Black worked in the signal corps and he encourages Richard to sign up for the army training camp he will be attending.
 He peaks Richard's interest by telling him about learning wireless telegraphy, and how this might be his way to getting into the Navy to travel the world.
+Richard comes to see the demonstrations and finds himself pushed into attending the camp.

 Although Richard doesn't seem to have a good relationship with his mother, Maruno's narrative suggests that she too is like Vogel with many burdens.
 Since the death of his father, Richard's mother has struggled to survive; her life is filled with endless work.
-Richard's dream of the bike in the store window is soon forgotten as he signs over some of his army to go back home.
+Richard's dream of the bike in the store window is soon forgotten as he signs over some of his army pay to go back home.
 This is yet another example of his caring and responsible attitude towards others, but especially his mother.

 This novel will likely appeal to boys who enjoy war stories told in a slow paced narrative style.
 Kid Soldier provides an glimpse into the life of young Canadian men just before the start of the second World War that is both informative and detailed.